Press ENTER to search

 All business risks and operations are considered by GIA for audit on a risk basis, including relevant business practices and business ethics, as part of its annual planning process.
 Examples of business ethics assurance topics undertaken by GIA include: financial crime, anti-money laundering, Speak Up, inclusion and diversity, and selected ESG and responsible business conduct disclosures.

-The Committee keeps Bupa's corporate governance arrangements under review and makes recommendations to the Board to ensure that, where appropriate, those arrangements are consistent with best practice in corporate governance standards.
+The Committee also monitors the Company’s corporate governance arrangements and advises and makes recommendations to the Board on best practice corporate governance standards.